NYSCA/NYFA Artist Fellowships are awarded in 15 different disciplines over a three year period.

 This category includes work in visual media other than painting, including artist’s books, aquatints, collages, engravings, etchings, lithographs, monotypes, prints, serigraphs, woodcuts, and drawings.
 Artists whose work involves painting only, including watercolorists, should apply to the Painting category in the next cycle.
 Artists whose work involves the computer as primary medium should apply in the Digital/Electronic Arts category.

 This category accepts work in video or any work in which video or video techniques are pivotal, if not exclusive.
 This category also accepts work that has been initially shot with a film camera.
-Filmed material that has been transferred to computer for editing and processing is acceptable.
+Filmed material that has been transferred to the computer for editing and processing is acceptable.

 Image: Xenobia Bailey (Fellow in Crafts/Sculpture ’03)